mookai-be/poko-website-builder/_content/en/pages/index.md

 ### Free & independent {.h4}

 Host your site for free on modern static platforms.
 No subscriptions, no vendor lock-in.
-Your only recurring cost?
-Your domain name (\~15€/year).
+We will even let you use our domain name for free if you want.

 ### Planet-friendly by default {.h4}